hongphong/installation-guide-patroni/readme.md

 ## prepare

 ```
-ssh key-less to all sv
+ssh password-less to all sv
     user: admin
         sudo no password
 test